 Bedwetting is the loss of bladder control at night that leads to the release of urine.
-While it can cause stress in school-age children and their families, bedwetting is quite common in younger children with 1 in 5 wetting the bed.
+While it can cause stress in school-age children and their families, bedwetting is quite common in younger children with one in five wetting the bed.

 What causes bedwetting in children?

-Bed wetting, also known as nocturnal enuresis, can be caused by a mix of the following 3 factors:
+Bedwetting, also known as nocturnal enuresis, can be caused by a mix of the following three factors:

 - The kidneys producing too much urine at night

 - Deep sleeping/not waking to wee